OregonWalks/curb-ramp-survey/README.md

-## This is the new UI for the Oregon Walks Curb Ramp Inventory App
+## UI for the Oregon Walks Curb Ramp Survey App

+### Contributors

+Primary development by Scott Parker (@jscottparker).
+Testing and other support by Katie Urey (@rbracket) and Peter W (@techieshark).

+## Roadmap

+After this app is tested, we'll use it to collect data and feed that into a pedestrian and wheelchair routing application (probably powered by [Open Trip Planner](http://opentripplanner.com/demos)).

+### History

 Mele Sax-Barnett (pdxmele) developed the first application and it can be found at her github repository.

-The code here while is a revision as Scott Parker continues development on the application.

-Katie Urey (rbracket) is hosting this on github for now as we prepare for testing.